toHelandback/CircularQueueArray/README.md

 # CircularQueueArray
-A simple Circular Array C++ program.
+A simple Circular Queue C++ program.
+Queue has been implemented using array i.e, isn't dynamic.
 Needs the standard gcc compiler.